Homemade Crescent Rolls

 • Crescent rolls may be stored in an airtight container or baggie for up to 4 days.

-• Salted butter – Unsalted butter may be used instead.
-If used, add 1โ„4 tsp + 1โ„8 tsp of salt to the recipe.
+• You can use salted or unsalted butter.
+If using unsalted butter, add 1โ„4 tsp + 1โ„8 tsp of salt to the recipe.

 • When working with yeast-based recipes such as this one, it is very important to have the correct temperature of liquids.
 If the liquids are too hot they will kill the yeast.
 Too cold and the yeast wonโ€™t activate and the dough wonโ€™t rise properly.
 The ideal temperature is between 105ยฐ-110ยฐ.